-Brief History of the Original of the Surname "Baygents" and Related
+Some History of the Surname "Baygents" and Variants

-So far, the earliest confirmed sourced use of the surname is after the Anglo-Saxon era (a period of 450-1066 AD).
+Some of the earlier sources reference usage of the surname after the Anglo-Saxon era (a period of 450-1066 AD).
 The Anglo-Saxons were originally of Teutonic tribes (including peoples from northern Germany and southern Scandinavia).
 They were the peoples who defeated Roman rule.
 England did not yet exist as a country of a single kingdom.
 The Normans defeated the Anglo-Saxons in 1066 so, the surname is considered as either Anglo-Saxon or of Norman origins, depending on how you look at.
 Both are correct; however, the Anglo-Saxons is the preferred reference since the Normans were an occupying force when it is presumed the early surnamed families pre-existed before the Battle of Hastings.

 The surname, of the spelling as “Besant”, was recorded in 1168 AD, which is after the end of the Anglo-Saxon era.
 Lefwin Besant was a notable financier in the county of Middlesex, in London, England.